Johnlock: The pairing

 As of 2018, about half of the over 116,000 Sherlock works on the popular fanfiction site Archive of Our Own (AO3) were tagged as Sherlock Holmes/John Watson, with the slash indicating a romantic relationship.
 As of 2022, Johnlock was the second most popular pairing on AO3, after Castiel/Dean Winchester ("Destiel") from Supernatural.
 The same year, it was ranked as the 72nd pairing by number of new works added, reflecting a significant decrease in fandom activity from when the show was airing.
 Johnlock shipping was most prominent over the show's 2010–2017 run.

 Most commonly, fans portray Sherlock as gay and John as bisexual, though there are many other interpretations.
 Sherlock, who claims to be "married to his work", is sometimes read as asexual or aromantic.
 While low relative to the absolute amount of Sherlock fanfiction on the site, in 2015 Sherlock works represented almost 40% of the works with asexuality-related tags on AO3.

 Some fans and critics have argued that the text of the show encourages the subtextual reading of romantic interest into the relationship between the two leads.
 Characters in the show repeatedly mistake Sherlock and John's relationship as romantic, which John denies with increased frustration or anger.
 While John has several heterosexual relationships within the show, and eventually marries a woman, Mary Morstan, his relationships with the women are often presented as secondary to his relationship with Sherlock.
 One paper analyses John's relationship with Mary as maintaining his stated heterosexuality and allowing Sherlock to express feelings towards John that would be read as queer without her presence.
 Some Johnlock shippers lashed out against Amanda Abbington, who played Mary.
 She received death threats from fans angry that John was getting a serious love interest who was not Sherlock.

 Cassandra Collier, in a M.A. thesis for Bowling Green State University, analyzes Johnlock fanfiction as "subverting social norms of desire and sexuality" and avoiding the homonormativity that other slash ships often fall into.
-She compares the Sherlock fandom and several representative works of fanfiction to Supernatual, arguing that Johnlock fanfiction typically avoids traditional romantic storylines.
+She compares the Sherlock fandom and several representative works of fanfiction to Supernatural, arguing that Johnlock fanfiction typically avoids traditional romantic storylines.
 The Sherlock fandom also commonly portrays the characters with complicated or ambiguous sexualities or non-normative sexual practice such as BDSM.
 According to Collier, Johnlock fanfiction often frames their relationship as a "fixation or obsession", resulting in stories about unhealthy relationships or nonstandard romantic arcs.
 Sherlock, who self-describes as a "high-functioning sociopath", is written as an outsider, and his perspective is often used to defamiliarize romantic relationships.
 Meanwhile, John is a more conventional character, and his perspective is used as a more familiar reader stand-in.
 In Johnlock fanfiction, his narrative arc often involves subverting this conventionality through his connection to the unconventional Sherlock.